EdwinVW/dapr-traffic-control/README.md

 1. Press `F5` to begin debugging

-1. The visual simulation will be launched in a browser
+1. The email service web interface should be launched in a browser and you should start to see the emails that are sent by the FineCollectionService - if it does not open, manually browse to [http://localhost:4000](http://localhost:4000)

+1. As above, to explore the Zipkin trace logs, open a browser and browse to [http://localhost:19411/zipkin/](http://localhost:19411/zipkin/)

 ## Run the application on Kubernetes